victronenergy/dbus-mqtt/README.md

 in the topic are not supported.
 The payload will be ignored (it's best to keep it empty).

 Example:
-To retrieve the AC power of our favorite PV inverter we send:
+To retrieve the AC power of our favorite PV inverter we publish:

 	Topic: R/e0ff50a097c0/pvinverter/20/Ac/Power
 	Payload: empty